-- maintaining the dignity and rights of each child at the service - promoting fairness, respect and equity - encouraging children to express themselves and their opinions, and to undertake experiences that develop self-reliance and self-esteem - considering the health, safety and wellbeing of each child, and providing a safe, secure and welcoming environment in which they can develop and learn - maintaining a duty of care (refer to Definitions) towards all children at Plenty Kids Early Learning Centre - considering the diversity of individual children at the service, including family and cultural values, age, and the physical and intellectual development and abilities of each child - building collaborative relationships with families to improve learning and development outcomes for children - encouraging positive, respectful and warm relationships between children, families and educators/staff at the service.
+- employ the principles, practices and values of a Christian theology and tradition to underpin and develop all relationships and learning maintaining the dignity and rights of each child at the service (refer to Enrolment and Orientation Policy). - promoting fairness, respect and equity - encouraging children to express themselves and their opinions, and to undertake experiences that develop self-reliance and self-esteem - considering the health, safety and wellbeing of each child, and providing a safe, secure and welcoming environment in which they can develop and learn - maintaining a duty of care (refer to Definitions) towards all children at Plenty Kids Early Learning Centre - considering the diversity of individual children at the service, including family and cultural values, age, gender and the physical and intellectual development and abilities of each child - building collaborative relationships with families to improve learning and development outcomes for children - encouraging positive, respectful and warm relationships between children, families and educators/staff at the service.

-2 Scope
+Scope

-This policy applies to the approved provider, persons with management or control, nominated supervisor, persons in day-to-day charge, early childhood teachers, educators, staff, students, volunteers, parents/guardians, children, and others attending the programs and activities of Plenty Kids Early Learning Centre, including during offsite excursions and activities.
+This policy applies to the approved provider, persons with management or control, nominated supervisor, persons in day-to-day charge, early childhood teachers, educators, staff, students on placement, volunteers, parents/carers, children and others attending the programs and activities of Plenty Kids Early Learning Centre, including during offsite excursions and activities.